Skip to Content

 Qumështor

-Qumështor is then cut into individual portions and served chilled.
+Once baked, the custard is served chilled and cut into slices.
 Some variations include specific flavorings such as vanilla extract, lemon and orange, but the original version remains the most popular.

 Fërgesë Tirane